 - Canvas Tote

-- Yarn (I used this mint-colored one and this aqua one)
+- Yarn (I used this mint-colored one and an aqua color)

 - Bead Spacers